adrofa/eyes_classifier/README.md

 ### Hypothesis Selection
-The model from **Hypothesis 4** demonstrated the lowest valid-loss.
+The model from **Hypothesis 4** demonstrated the lowest valid loss.
 I will use this model for my final solution (i.e., `OpenEyesClassificator` class).